This article has links to products and services we love, which we may make commission from.

-Herring Cove is the best beach in Provincetown to go to watch the sunset.
+Herring Cove is the best beach in Provincetown to watch the sunset.

-There is so much to do on this beach; from whale watching to tide pool exploration to rare shorebird sightings, you will have an amazing time as soon as you step onto the sand.
+There is so much to do on this beach, from whale watching to tide pool exploration to rare shorebird sightings.

-This is one of the only beaches on the Cape Cod side of Provincetown, so you can enjoy calmer waves and warmer water here.
+This is also one of the only beaches on the Cape Cod Bay side of Provincetown, so you can enjoy calmer waves and warmer water here.

-The gentler waves and all the helpful amenities make this the perfect beach in Provincetown for families.
+The gentler waves and all the helpful amenities make this the perfect beach for families.

 Just be aware of ticks and poison ivy, especially at the peak of the summer season.